wevls/notepad-app/README.md

 ## To-Do List
 ```
->Make the file save to an actual directory, in the same one as the fucking python file
+>Make the file save to an actual directory, in the same one as the fucking python file ✅
->Open files already done (make a menu or sm?)
+>Open files already done with reading not just appending (make a menu or sm?)
 >Add a gui at some point potentially in tkinter
 >Add support for different filetypes
 >Add an encryption system